FlavScents AInsights Entry: Hexanal (Aldehyde C-6)

 8. Practical Insights for Formulators

-Hexanal is valued for its ability to impart fresh, green notes that enhance the naturalness of flavors and fragrances.
-It synergizes well with other aldehydes and green notes, but formulators should be cautious of its potency to avoid overpowering blends.
-Common pitfalls include using hexanal at too high a concentration, leading to an artificial or harsh character.
-It is often under-used in complex formulations where subtlety is required.
+Hexanal is a valuable ingredient for its ability to impart fresh, green notes that enhance the realism of both flavors and fragrances.
+It synergizes well with other aldehydes and green notes, providing a crisp, natural character.
+Formulators should be cautious of its high volatility and potential for oxidation, which can lead to off-notes.
+It is often under-used in complex formulations where its impact can be overshadowed by more dominant ingredients.

 Citation hooks: FlavScents; industry practice